 Suzma: (Dairy Product) Suzma starts with qatiq.
 Full-fat qatiq is usually used, as the point is to strain the yogurt-like substance to obtain creamy, versatile cheese.
 Suzma can be enjoyed on its own, seasoned with herbs or spices, or used as an ingredient in soups, salads, and desserts.

-Tandir Oven: (Cooking Technique) This traditional clay oven was developed in India but is now widespread throughout much of Eurasia.
+Tandir Oven: (Food Preparation) This traditional clay oven was developed in India but is now widespread throughout much of Eurasia.
 Fired with wood or charcoal, it achieves high temperatures that are ideal for baking breads like non or cooking meat dishes such as samsa and tandir kabob.
 The oven’s cylindrical design allows for even heat distribution and imparts a smoky flavor and a crisp exterior to the food while retaining moisture and tenderness inside.

 Tandir Kabob: (Main Dish) Tandir Kabob is marinated meat slow-cooked in a tandir (clay oven).
 This cooking method gives the meat a distinctive smoky flavor and a tender, melt-in-your-mouth texture.